mantidproject/www.mantidproject.org/source/installation/index.rst

    mamba create -n mantid_env -c mantid mantidworkbench

-At present we only provide x86 release for OSX.
-This can still be used by those with Apple Silicon devices (M1, M2).
-You will need to have Rosetta installed and preceed the setup commands with 'CONDA_SUBDIR=osx-64'.
+For macOS we currently only provide x86 packages.
+These can still be used by those with Apple silicon devices (M1, M2).
+You will need to have Rosetta installed and precede the setup commands with 'CONDA_SUBDIR=osx-64'.
 For example if you want to install mantidworkbench use the following command:

 .. code-block:: sh